Great Books for Toddlers with Speech Language Delays (with Therapy Activities!)

 It’s easier to explain this on video than in writing, so watch this Therapy Tip of the Week video to see how I’ve modified this kind of book and then make it even more fun by adding other options for the pictures.

-When you adapt the book, you’ll be giving a child something to do with the book, which means that he or she now has a reason to stay with you.
+When you adopt the book, you’ll be giving a child something to do with the book, which means that he or she now has a reason to stay with you.
 Personally, I’ve had so much success with this method for years during speech therapy.
 After I published this Therapy Tip of the Week video last year, SLPs and Moms have emailed me to RAVE about how well this idea has worked.

 It will take some extra time and a little investment to prepare this activity, but it can result in dramatic improvements.